-Home > Recipes > Sides > Creamy Shrimp Macaroni Pasta Salad
+Home > Recipes > Sides > Creamy Shrimp Macaroni Salad

 Table of contents

-• Shrimps – For this recipe use thawed or fresh shrimp, deveined and tailed.
+• Shrimp – You can use thawed raw or fresh shrimp, deveined and tailed.
 I like to use the small, mini, baby shrimp as it mixes well with the pasta.
+Pre-cooked shrimp work as well.
+Simply sauté the garlic in olive oil, remove it from the heat, and add the pre-cooked shrimp.
+Season with salt and pepper.

-• Macaroni – Cook and cool the tender pasta before making this recipe.
-You can even make the elbow macaroni a few hours in advance.
-Any small pasta shape will work.
+• Macaroni – Cook and cool the al-dente elbow pasta first thing.
+You can even make the macaroni a few hours in advance.
+While macaroni is a classic choice, you can also use penne, bowtie, or any pasta shape you prefer.

-• Red onion – Mild and vibrant red onion is the best variety of onion for its great taste.
+• Red onion – Red onion works best.
 Alternatively, you can use shallots or green onions.
-Dice into small pieces.

-• Celery – Adds a great crunch and flavor, while not overpowering the other ingredients.
-You can also add celery seed for some extra flavor.
+• Celery – It adds a texture and flavor to the pasta salad while not overpowering the other ingredients.

-• Cucumber – A great summer vegetable that adds a tasty crunch and freshness to any salad.
+• Cucumber – A great summer vegetable that adds extra freshness.

 • Mayonnaise – Full-fat, or reduced-fat mayonnaise both work for this recipe.
-You can even use the olive oil variety.
 Stretch it with some Greek yogurt or sour cream for a lighter taste.
-You can also use homemade mayo.
+Here are my homemade mayonnaise and Instant Pot yogurt recipes if you want to make either from scratch.

 • Dill – Fresh chopped dill adds a distinct flavor to the dressing that works well with seafood.
 You can also use fresh parsley or chives.